 Almost everyone uses an “um” when they talk now and then.
-But when it is overused the listener gets impatient and it leads to interruptions.
+But when it is overused, the listener gets impatient and it leads to interruptions.

 Body language cues include eye contact, facial expressions, posture, gestures, and touch.

-It’s especially important to remember that cultural differences influence body language signals and their interpretation.
+It is critical to remember that cultural differences influence body language signals and their interpretation.
 What may be obvious in one culture can mean something different in another culture.
 Eye contact is a common example.
 In American majority culture, we are taught that looking people in the eye is a form of respect.
 In some eastern cultures, the opposite is true: looking at a person full in the face can be considered rude and disrespectful.

 Eliminate distractions that will get in the way of listening.
 If warranted, provide a private setting.

-TIP: If your attention is drawn away during an interaction, it’s okay to let the speaker know that you were distracted for a moment.
+TIP: If your attention is drawn away during an interaction, it is okay to let the speaker know that you were distracted for a moment.
 If you admit that you checked out for a bit and ask for clarification, the speaker will know that you were trying to listen and just may appreciate your admitting to your brief lapse.